 - Limit their time spent in things that make them uncomfortable (like the infant seat) and use seats or bouncers that position then comfortably.
 For us, the two things that worked best for keeping Quincy comfortable but letting me have some hands-free time were the Baby Bjorn Bouncer and the 4Moms mamaRoo (at it’s highest position setting).
 Other rockers, swings, bouncers that we had from my first two babies didn’t work well for Quincy.
 He could tolerate them for maybe 5 minutes but then he would start with the choking sounds, spitting up, and getting fussy.
 Oh, and he HATED getting sink baths (similar positioning as the infant car seat) but loved baths in this bath seat in the tub (which I have had since my oldest was a baby).
 It made bath time so much more enjoyable for both of us.

 - See your pediatrician and discuss whether medication could help your baby.
-I would prefer not to medicate a baby so young, but I also prefer for my baby to not suffer unnecessarily.
+I would prefer not to medicate a baby so young, but I also prefer for my baby to not suffer unnecessarily or have permanent esophageal damage from untreated acid reflux.
 After seeing how much pain Quincy was in and talking to his doctor, I decided that medication was right for us to try.
 We started on Zantac (a liquid form compounded at our pharmacy) and noticed an immediate improvement.
 But after a couple of weeks that went away (which is normal).
 So after a month on Zantac we decided to switch to Prevacid (a PPI).
 PPIs can take at least two weeks to start working, so we continued with our Zantac until it ran out, which was a little over two weeks on the Prevacid.
 I noticed more improvement with Prevacid (again the liquid compounded form).
 However, Quincy was rapidly gaining weight, so about every two weeks (when we would need a new dose, as the compounded form of Prevacid only lasts two weeks) he would start to regress a bit and we realized that he had gained weight and needed a higher dose.
 (I should mention that having the Hatch Smart Changing Pad was a lifesaver for me in dealing with the reflux too because I could track Quincy’s weight myself without having to go in to the pediatrician for a weight check before I could have his medication dosage adjusted.
 It’s also brilliant for breastfed babies so you know how much they are eating, especially in those early days before your supply is well established.)
 Finally, when he was around 4 months old we reached a good dose that has been working for us for a month.
 He gets 2 doses of Prevacid, one first thing in the morning and one at night before he nurses and goes to bed.
 It is important to keep in mind that for the compounded Prevacid you need to wait 2 hours after a feeding to give it, or wait 30 minutes after a dose for a feeding.